List of polyurethane applications: Automotive parts

 Polyurethane usage has increased over the past twenty years in the automotive industry.
 It is being used to replace traditional rubber bushings which are known to fail or wear out on road surfaces prone to large amounts of salt and chemical debris.

 Using polyurethane bushings can have many benefits like maintaining the right alignment of caster, camber and toe and thereby increasing the overall control and handling.
 It also increases the lifespan, provides more resistance to wear out and is less pervious to oil and similar road contaminants.

 Polyurethane (PU) is popularized in the manufacturing of some of the highest quality aerodynamic components /body kits (body kits) for varying automobiles (car, truck, and SUV) on the market.
 These components include bumpers, side skirts, roll pans, and wiper cowls.
 Polyurethane allows production of durable components unlike the conventional fiberglass (FRP) that can easily break upon impact.
 Polyurethane is highly flexible therefore more resistant to damage.
 Including durability, these body kits when produced by a reputable manufacturer, exhibits less imperfections, are easy to install and maintain, and are affordable.

 When fiberglass body kits begin to show cracks, chips from usual wear and tear, a well manufactured polyurethane components have similar durability to a factory installed bumper.
 As mentioned above, when produced by a reputable manufacturer, tend to have less pinholes and casting imperfections.
 Flexibility of polyurethane makes them easy to work with.
 Installation can be completed individually as a "do-it-yourself" project.
 Maintenance is extremely simple.
 Concerning pricing, it may vary depending on the manufacturer but are kept between an affordable range.
 As good as it sounds, polyurethane body kits too have its downfalls.
 Fiberglass or carbon fiber components are lighter in weight than most polyurethane kits.
 Polyurethane, again is flexible but more material and thickness is most often needed to keep adequate stiffness for road use.
 For drivers seeking speed for their higher performance vehicle, this can become a problem.
 Also, unlike fiberglass, polyurethane cannot be patched or repaired.
 Though it is much harder to damage, if damage did occur, the entire component must be removed and replaced.
 There are varying options when purchasing polyurethane kits.

 Electronic components

-Often electronic components are protected from environmental influence and mechanical shock by enclosing them in polyurethane.
+Often electronic circuit components and wires are protected from environmental influence and mechanical shock by enclosing them in polyurethane.
 Typically polyurethanes are selected for the excellent abrasion resistances, good electrical properties, excellent adhesion, impact strength, and low-temperature flexibility.
 The disadvantage of polyurethanes is the limited upper service temperature (typically 250 °F (121 °C)).

-In production the electronic manufacture would purchase a two-part urethane (resin and catalyst) that would be mixed and poured onto the circuit assembly (see Resin dispensing).
-In most cases, the final circuit board assembly would be unrepairable after the urethane has cured.
+The production the electronic circuit-board manufacture would use a two-part urethane (resin and catalyst) that would be mixed and poured onto the circuit assembly (see resin dispensing).
+In most cases, after the urethane cures, the completed circuit board would not be repairable.
 Because of its physical properties and low cost, polyurethane encapsulation (potting) is a popular option in the automotive manufacturing sector for automotive circuits and sensors.